0xR/graphql-transform-federation/README.md

 ## Status

 Right now this library is a Work in Progress.
-The functionality is not complete and the API will change.
-Therefore this library is not available on npm yet.
+The functionality is not complete and the API might change.
+It will follow semver though.

 ## `npm run example`

 Runs 2 GraphQL servers and a federation gateway to combine both schemas.
 [Transformed-server](./example/transformed-server.ts) is a regular GraphQL schema that is tranformed using this library.
-The [extension-server](example/federation-server.ts) is a federation server which extends a type defined by the `transformed-server`.
+The [federation-server](example/federation-server.ts) is a federation server which is extended by a type defined by the `transformed-server`.
 The [gateway](./example/gateway.ts) combines both schemas using the apollo gateway.

 ## `npm run example:watch`